 - they are eager to express their frustration

-- they hope this would make the interviewer more sympathetic
+- they hope this would give them sympathy

 - they want to showcase how much they value a better environment

-No matter how valid these feelings might be, expressing them in a professional context can have severe consequences, some of them that I have observed being brought up during debriefing
+No matter how valid these feelings might be, expressing them in a professional context can have severe consequences, some of which I have observed being brought up during debriefing

 - showed a lack of maturity